stonepros/stone/doc/rbd/iscsi-initiator-win.rst

    reboot.

 #.
 On the iSCSI Initiator Properties window, on the "Discovery" tab, add a target
    portal.
-Enter the IP address or DNS name and Port of the Ceph iSCSI gateway.
+Enter the IP address or DNS name and Port of the Stone iSCSI gateway.

 #.
 On the “Targets” tab, select the target and click on “Connect”.